 Put them up on the wall, you can tattoo them on your arm.
 If you want to, you can put them on up on your website.
 Like I did just going through the action and the activity of that discernment, you know, like really thinking about is this me?

-That’s where the power lies in core values because then they become the measure.
+The power lies in core values because they become the measure to make decisions easier.

 They become like the test for everything.
 Like, does this goal align with my core values?
 Does this business opportunity, does this person align with my core values?
 But if you don’t have those articulated everything’s blurry and it makes it harder to decide.